 What are the Types of Property Crime?

 Property crime is any illegal activity that involves the destruction or transfer of property whether or not an act of violence is used or threatened in doing so.
-It is essential that people understand the definition of property crimes as in the United States.
-More so people who live in of Austin, where the rates of property crime are high.
+It is essential that people understand the definition of property crimes in the United States.
+More so people who live in Austin, where the rates of property crime are high.
 According to Neighborhood Scout, Austin residents are likely to experience property crime at a higher rate than most Texans.
 Therefore, it’s imperative that Austinites learn more about it and all its nuances.

 Below we have a list of the different types of property crimes:

 This type of property crime involves the offender using or threatening to use force upon a victim during the incident.
 This involves both crimes where the violent act is the objective, e.g. murder or rape, and crimes where violence is the means to an end.
 Violent crimes might involve the use of weapons, and at the same time, these violent crimes might not require the use of firearms.
 Depending on the jurisdiction, cases of violent crimes vary from harassment to homicide.
 Common examples include carjacking and armed robbery.